 The following image is from a close up shot with the classic wall to show the distorsion on the RAW before and after the correction in Lightroom 8 - for the Tamron I used the correction of its brother Tamron 28-75 f2.8 that does already a good job for the wide position, waiting for the official profile.

 The Tamron, being a zoom, after 17-18 mm and towards 28 mm changes its distorsion into the typical cushion form, as expected.
 Here using the Tamron 28-75 f2.8 profile correction does not do a good job, you need to wait for inclusion in your RAW editor of choice.
+Update 12 February 2020: Lightroom 9.2 finally includes profile correction for the Tamrow as well and does a good job.

 Summary: distorsion is not the strong point of these lenses, but better the Batis.